Williams Hunt has been proudly serving the South African public since 1903.

-Williams Hunt is part of the Unitrans Automotive Group a division of Steinhoff Holdings, providing full sales and after sales backing for all GM South Africa vehicles, including honouring all warranties, service and maintenance plans, parts supply and all other areas of after sales support for the Chevrolet, Opel and Isuzu.
-In addition, they continue to provide full after sales support for HUMMER, Saab and Cadillac brands.
+We are part of the CFAO Group.
+We provide full sales and after sales, including honoring all warranties, service and maintenance plans, parts supply and all other areas of after sales support for Opel, Isuzu, Suzuki, Peugeot, Citroen & Chevrolet vehicles.
+In addition, we continue to provide full after sales support for Chevrolet brands.

-To provide excellence in all interactions with customers in what we do by embracing the General Motors “Customer for Life” philosophy and to breed loyalty amongst fellow staff members.
+To provide excellence in all interactions with customers in what we do, by embracing the “Customer for Life” philosophy and breeding loyalty amongst fellow staff.

 Never to forget – “PEOPLE DO BUSINESS WITH PEOPLE”

-It was in 1886, just 12 months after gold was discovered on the Witwatersrand, that the foundations were laid for the Williams Hunt Delta saga which was to become inextricably linked with South Africa.
-The visionary of the times was Henry Hunt, a Londoner who had come to South Africa fired up by the news of the fortunes to be made on the diamond fields of Kimberley.
+It was in 1886, just 12 months after gold was discovered on the Witwatersrand that Henry Hunt, a Londoner who had come to South Africa fired up by the news of the fortunes to be made on the diamond fields of Kimberley.

 Johannesburg beckoned with its promise of golden riches and Henry correctly identified the need for transport in the dusty streets of the boom town.
 This was the age of the horse and buggy and for many who could not afford a horse, a humble bicycle.
 In 1903, together with a partner, Henry Hunt opened a bicycle shop in downtown Johannesburg on the site of what is now the Supreme Court, unknowingly laying the foundations for the Williams Hunt Delta dynasty.

-The Boer War loomed, business flourished initially, then faltered.
-Henry’s attempts to persuade his wife to join him in South Africa failed, and for a while things looked bleak.
 Two of his three sons did however immigrate and together they made a fresh start.
 Despite heroic efforts “Williams Hunt and Co Direct Importers” continued to struggle for survival.
-It was in dire straits “sans stock, sans capital and almost sans hope” when Mrs Hunt finally arrived in South Africa bringing with her an infusion of £300 into the business.
+Mrs Hunt finally arrived in South Africa bringing with her an infusion of £300 into the business.